jj1bdx/erltrek/README.md

 * The galaxy is a process (see `erltrek_galaxy`)
 * The ships (Enterprise and Klingons) are processes
 * The game no longer depends on internal time synchronization
+* Type spec for functions are now 17.0-compatible

 ## Functions under development